BradleyH017/Harris_et_al_WGCNAscRNA/README.md

 # Harris_et_al_WGCNAscRNA
-Repository for code used in the analysis of scRNAseq data using WGCNA
+Repository for code used in the WGCNA/scRNAseq analysis of colonic epithelium: https://www.nature.com/articles/s41598-022-17887-5#Sec21

 ## Pipeline order